Radical Republicans

-The Radicals were opposed during the war by the Moderate Republicans (led by President Abraham Lincoln), and by the Democratic Party.
 Radicals led efforts after the war to establish civil rights for former slaves and fully implement emancipation.
 After unsuccessful measures in 1866 resulted in violence against former slaves in the former rebel states, Radicals pushed the Fourteenth Amendment for statutory protections through Congress.
 They opposed allowing ex-Confederate politicians and military veterans to retake political power in the Southern U.S., and emphasized equality, civil rights and voting rights for the "freedmen", i.e., former slaves who had been freed during or after the Civil War by the Emancipation Proclamation and the Thirteenth Amendment.

-During the war, Radicals opposed Lincoln's initial selection of General George B. McClellan for top command of the major eastern Army of the Potomac and Lincoln's efforts in 1864 to bring seceded Southern states back into the Union as quickly and easily as possible.
+During the war, Radicals opposed Lincoln's selection of General George B. McClellan for top command of the major eastern Army of the Potomac and Lincoln's efforts in 1864 to bring seceded Southern states back into the Union as quickly and easily as possible.
 Lincoln later recognized McClellan as unfit and relieved him of his command.
-The Radicals tried passing their own Reconstruction plan through Congress in 1864.
-Lincoln vetoed it, as he was putting his own policy in effect through his power as military commander-in-chief.
+The Radicals tried to pass their own Reconstruction plan in Congress in 1864.
+Lincoln vetoed it, as he was putting his own policy in effect through his power as commander-in-chief.
+Radicals demanded the uncompensated abolition of slavery, while Lincoln wished instead to emulate the British Empire's abolition of slavery by financially compensating former slave owners who had remained loyal to the Union.
 Lincoln was assassinated in April 1865.
-Radicals demanded for the uncompensated abolition of slavery, while Lincoln wished instead to partially emulate the British Empire's abolition of slavery by financially compensating former slave owners who had remained loyal to the Union.
 The Radicals, led by Thaddeus Stevens, bitterly fought Lincoln's successor, Andrew Johnson.
-After Johnson vetoed various congressional acts favoring citizenship for freedmen, a much harsher Reconstruction for the defeated South, and other bills he considered unconstitutional, the Radicals attempted to remove him from office through impeachment, which failed by one vote in 1868.
+After Johnson vetoed various congressional bills granting citizenship to freedmen, a much harsher Reconstruction for the defeated South, and other bills he considered unconstitutional, the Radicals attempted to remove him from office through impeachment, which failed by one vote in 1868.